ISSN 0256-0100 printed version

 Scope and Policy

-All articles will be submitted to referees (national and/or international), who hold documented expertise in the area the article addresses.
-When reviews are received, an editorial decision will be reached to either accept the article, reject the article, request a revision (in some cases for further peer review), or request arbitration.
+All manuscripts will be submitted to referees (national and international), who hold documented expertise in the area the manuscript addresses.
+When reviews are received, an editorial decision will be made to either accept the article, reject the article, request a revision (in some cases for a second or third round of peer review), or request arbitration in the case of conflicting reviews.
 As a rule only one article per author or co–author will be accepted per year for refereeing and possible publication.

 Plagiarism and redundancy/self–plagiarism will be dealt with as follows:

-1. With regard to papers already published: a formal notice of redundant publication will be issued to readers in the next issue of the journal.
-The Executive Editor has the right to refuse to accept submissions from such authors for a certain period of time.2
+• For papers already published: a formal notice of redundant publication will be issued to readers in the next issue of the journal.
+The Executive Editor has the right to refuse submissions from such authors for a certain period of time.

-3. In cases of minor concern, authors will be asked to rephrase the duplicated sentences.
+• In cases of minor concern, authors will be asked to rephrase the duplicated sentences.3

 Article Processing Charges (APCs)